Cardinals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has picked up at least one hit in five straight games.
-During his last five outings he is hitting .316 with a double, two walks and two RBI.
+- Arraez will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is batting .268 with three doubles, three walks and four RBI.

 Arraez Recent Games